 The SubAir system at Augusta National, explained

-If you're watching the Masters at any point, you will inevitably hear talk about the SubAir system at Augusta National and how it helps the club regulate the condition of its fairways and greens.
+If you're watching the Masters at any point—particularly the first few days after all the rainfall we've gotten in Augusta—you will inevitably hear talk about the SubAir system at Augusta National and how it helps the club regulate the condition of its fairways and greens.
 What is it exactly?

-If you've walked around Augusta National before (not this year, of course), you may have noticed that there are metal grates in a number of the greenside mounds.
+If you've walked around Augusta National before, you may have noticed that there are metal grates in a number of the greenside mounds.
 Those grates, and the mechanical hum that periodically emanates from them, are not proof that the tournament is a Matrix-like simulation created by green-jacketed aliens.
 Instead, the grates provide ventilation for Augusta National's extensive subterranean turf-conditioning system.

 I saw an early version of that system at the club in the late-1990s.
 A heavy rain had fallen during the night, and near one green I noticed a stove-size machine from which a torrent of water was gushing.
 A member explained that the system was called SubAir and that it had been invented a few years earlier by Marsh Benson, the club's senior director of golf course and grounds.
 The machine I saw was attached to the existing network of drainage pipes beneath the putting surface and was acting like a giant Shop-Vac, hoovering moisture from below.
 Since that time, the club has equipped all of its greens with permanent, buried units—hence the grates.
 And it has extended the system to other parts of the course, including fairway landing areas.